We need calming techniques to get us through life without being buried in our anxiety.

 Calming Techniques for Anxiety & PTSD

 I absolutely love journaling!
-It is my go to for anxiety.
+It is my go to hobby for anxiety.
 Journaling is not just for 8 year old girls.
-It’s my favorite of the calming techniques.
+It’s my favorite of the calming techniques for anxiety.

 I love this journal!
 It has 600 pages, much more than your normal journal or notebook!!
 And has a table of contents too.
 It is easy to use, and is a nice 7×9 (not super small or too large).
 Add some tabs and not only do you have a journal for your anxiety, but you have sections for your therapy/dr notes, dreams and goals, these calming techniques, and more!!